 Here’s how to wear oversized shirts without feeling fat!

-6 Easy Tricks for How to Wear Oversized Shirts Stylishly (How to Make a Big Shirt Fit Better)
+6 Easy Tricks for How to Wear Oversized Tops Stylishly (How to Make a Big Shirt Fit Better)

 #1 Do a Front Tuck (aka: Partial Tuck, French Tuck, Half Tuck)